Montecatini Terme: the born of an international hot spring resort town

 The waters of Montecatini

-Things to do in in Montecatini Terme: monuments and spa resorts
+Things to do and things to see in Montecatini Terme: monuments and spa resorts

 We begin our visit from the main square, Piazza del Popolo, that is located near the train station Montecatini Centro.
 From the square starts viale Verdi, the city’s main road axis; along this nice boulevard we find all the main monuments and the spas of Montecatini.

-Passed the first stretch of the Avenue we find the Palazzina Regia (1783) built by Pietro Leopoldo and the Palazzo comunale that houses the Museum MO.
-C. A (Montecatini Contemporary Art).
+After the very first stretch of the avenue you’ll reach the Palazzina Regia (1783) commissioned by Pietro Leopoldo and the Palazzo Comunale inside which the Montecatini Museum of Contemporary Art is located.

 Continuing on the final stretch of viale Verdi is the Excelsior, the first of the spas, the Terme Leopoldine (1777) and the spas Tamerici (1901) and Regina (1920s).
 A little further on, at the end of the Avenue, we arrive at the monumental Tettuccio built in neoclassical style in 1779.
 Another spa, the Terme Redi, is located in viale Alessandro Bicchierai.

-At this point we have to take the funicular to ascend to Montecatini Alto.
-The funicular station is in viale Diaz, just beyond the Museo di arte contemporanea dell’Accademia d’arte “Dino Scalabrino”.
-The Academy has a large collection of works from the 19th century onwards by Italian and foreign artists.
+At this point you should take the funicular to go up to Montecatini Alto.
+The funicular station is located in Viale Diaz, just beyond the headquarters of the Museo di arte contemporanea dell’Accademia d’arte “Dino Scalabrino”.
+This museum has a large collection of works produced from the nineteenth century onwards by both Italian and foreign artists.